wandb/weave/docs/docs/cookbooks/dspy_prompt_optimization.md

 ## Optimizing our DSPy Program

-Now, that we have a baseline DSPy program, let us try to improve its performance for causal reasoning.
-We would do this using a [DSPy teleprompter](https://dspy-docs.vercel.app/docs/building-blocks/optimizers) is an algorithm that can tune the parameters of a DSPy program (i.e., the prompts and/or the LM weights) to maximize the metrics you specify, like accuracy.
-When compiling a DSPy program, we generally invoke a teleprompter, which is an optimizer that takes the program, a training set, and a metric—and returns a new optimized program.
+Now, that we have a baseline DSPy program, let us try to improve its performance for causal reasoning using a [DSPy teleprompter](https://dspy-docs.vercel.app/docs/building-blocks/optimizers) that can tune the parameters of a DSPy program to maximize the specified metrics.
 In this tutorial, we use the [BootstrapFewShot](https://dspy-docs.vercel.app/api/category/optimizers) teleprompter.

 ```python
 from dspy.teleprompt import BootstrapFewShot